 The different guidelines in general recommend screening for lipids using a fasting lipid profile, screening for secondary causes of dyslipidemia, and focusing on lifestyle interventions as the first approach to lower elevated TG.
-A practical approach is to request fasting lipid panels on patients, but to obtain non-fasting (random) panels if fasting samples are not provided.
+A practical approach is to request fasting lipid panels on patients, but to obtain non-fasting (random) panels if fasting samples cannot be provided.
 For any patient with a TG level that is elevated (for example, > 200 mg/dl), screen for secondary causes and address these if possible.
-For significantly elevated TG (eg > 500 mg/dl) consider the addition of TG-lowering therapy, with the goal of preventing any further elevations increasing risk for pancreatitis.
-For individuals with moderately elevated TG (eg 150-500mg/dl) then we recommend consideration of TG-lowering therapy on an individual basis.
+For significantly elevated TG (e.g., > 500 mg/dl) consider the addition of TG-lowering therapy, with the goal of preventing any further elevations increasing the risk for pancreatitis.
+For individuals with moderately elevated ΤG 150-500mg/dl) (e.g., then we recommend consideration of TG-lowering therapy on an individual basis.
 For example, individuals with existing CVD or at high CVD risk, or those with very low HDL levels might be candidates for therapy; whereas in those with low CVD risk, or desirable HDL levels, additional focus on lifestyle interventions to lower TG may be the appropriate first line of therapy.
+The use of non-HDL cholesterol levels can help auide decisions.